twongCMU/aoc2020/README.md

 This is my second Advent of Code, having joined last year about 17 days in and having to rush a lot of solutions in a few short days while also going on vacation.
 This year I look forward to doing the puzzles each day and trying to complete all 50 stars.
 I don't expect to be on the leaderboard though it would be fun.

+I have written my thoughts about each problem in their respective folders.
+I wrote everything up to day 19 on the 19th, then subeqeuent ones on the day that they were released.

 ```
       --------Part 1--------   -------Part 2--------